JacobNM/CodingPortfolio/Javascript/SRE_Deadline_Tracker/README.md

 - **Non-Destructive Updates**: Updates event descriptions when data changes but preserves manual modifications (attendees, custom reminders, etc.)
 - **Orphaned Event Cleanup**: Optionally removes calendar events for items no longer in the spreadsheet
 - **Detailed Logging**: Reports exactly what actions were taken (created, updated, or skipped)
-- **Faster Execution**: Significantly fewer API calls compared to clearing and recreating all events

 ## Usage Examples